TimeStream/timestream/README.md

       ts time                   # Get the duration of your current task ts time-task              # Get the time and task together ts today                  # Get a list of all of today's tasks

+Many of the commands have optional arguments (command line switches).
+For e.g., to learn more about the "ts current" command, enter the following:

+    ts help current